CSS Style Guide

 If a user has the prefers reduced motion setting on, the animation is set not to load, and the opacity of the element is set to 1 to ensure it’s visible.

-Note: that in order to trigger animations on scroll, you will need add a shortcode block to the page, and add the shortcode: This will add a javascript that detects when an element with a class of animate appears within the top 75% of the window, and adds a class of start to trigger the animation.
+This adds javascript to detect when an element with a class of animate appears within the top 75% of the window, and adds a class of start to trigger the animation.
 The class isn’t removed until refresh, so that the animation only plays once.
-Example with ‘pop’ animation and delay on each item:

 Legal Instruments